letstri/timezz/README.md

 <p align="center"><img src="https://brooons.github.io/timezz/assets/img/timezz-github-logo.png" alt="TimezZ"></p>

 # TimezZ
-Fast jQuery timer plugin for countdown and count forward

-**Description**

-With the help of this plugin you can easily put a timer on your site, it works both ways.
+With this plugin you can easily put a timer on your site, it works both ways.
+You can use two version, one version is the version for modern browsers with the standards of the ES2017 and the version for old browsers with ES2015 standards.
+Using the config you can change the tags as letters and numbers, you can also change the text output next to the numbers.

 ## Usage

-If you need support for older browsers such as IE9, use `jquery.timezz-es2015.js`
+> If you need support for older browsers such as IE9, use `jquery.timezz-es2015.js`

 **Connect**
 ```html